Werner Weisbach

 Werner Weisbach (1 September 1873 in Berlin – 9 April 1953 in Basel) was a German-Swiss art historian.

-He studied art history, archaeology, history and philosophy at the universities of Freiburg, Berlin, Munich and Leipzig, receiving his promotion from the latter institution in 1896 (doctoral advisor, August Schmarsow).
+He studied art history, archaeology, history and philosophy at the University of Freiburg, the Friedrich Wilhelm University of Berlin, the Ludwig-Maximilians-Universität München and Leipzig University, receiving his promotion from the latter institution in 1896 (doctoral advisor, August Schmarsow).
 Following a study trip through Europe, he served as a volunteer at the Museum of Berlin under the directorship of Wilhelm von Bode.
-From 1903 onward, he worked as a lecturer at Friedrich-Wilhelms-Universität in Berlin, where from 1921 to 1933 he taught classes as an associate professor of art history.
-During the era of National Socialism he emigrated to Basel, Switzerland as a private scholar (1935).
+From 1903 onward, he worked as a lecturer at the Friedrich Wilhelms University of Berlin, where from 1921 to 1933, he taught classes as an associate professor of art history.
+During the era of National Socialism he immigrated to Basel, Switzerland as a private scholar (1935).